kyma-incubator/milv/README.md

       internal-links-to-ignore: ["#contributing"]
 ```

-Before running the validation, `milv` removes the `./README.md` file from the files list.
+Before running the validation, MILV removes the `./README.md` file from the files list.

-For the `./src/foo.md` file mentioned in the example, milv concatenates the values for `external-links-to-ignore` entries.
+For the `./src/foo.md` file mentioned in the example, MILV concatenates the values for **external-links-to-ignore** entries.
-The list of ignored external links will be:
+The list of ignored external links will look as follows:
 ```yaml
 external-links-to-ignore: ["localhost", "abc.com", "github.com"]
 ```

-The same mechanism applies to `internal-links-to-ignore` parameter.
+The same mechanism applies to the **internal-links-to-ignore** parameter.

-#### Advanced configuration
+### Advanced configuration file

 > **NOTE**: For this example tree of project is the same as above.

-given config file:
+See a sample configuration file:

 ```yaml
 external-links-to-ignore: ["localhost", "abc.com"]